Chavezjune/juneteeth-/Home.md

 **dashed** Similar to hachure but the individual lines are dashed.
 Dashes can be configured using the *dashOffset* and *dashGap* properties.

-**zigzag-lines** Similar to hachure but individual lines are drawn in a zig-zag fashion.
+**zigzag-line** Similar to hachure but individual lines are drawn in a zig-zag fashion.
 The size of the zig-zag can be configured using the *zigzagOffset* proeprty

 ![Rough.js rectangle](https://roughjs.com/images/main/m14.png)